 Types of Open Banking Solutions

 Nonbank stakeholders have taken an early lead in the open banking trend.
 For example, of the 259 open-banking licensed providers in the UK, about two-thirds were created by nonbank fintech companies.
 Of the remaining one-third created by banks, the majority were developed to aggregate different types of bank accounts into one system.
 In contrast, most nonbank fintech solutions were designed to provide a functional overlay for the aggregation.
-These fintech solutions fall into two main categories—infrastructure providing and customer-facing, with the customer-facing solutions either being augmentation for existing products or completely new user experiences.
+These fintech solutions fall into two main categories.
+Firstly, infrastructure providing and, secondly, customer-facing.
+Customer-facing solutions are either an augmentation for existing products or completely new user experiences.

 Key Nonbank Players in the Open Finance Revolution

-For example, FusionIQ, a digital wealth management system, was developed by Croyten LLC for IQvestment Holdings LLC as a white label solution for banks, credit unions, RIAs, broker-dealers and wealth managers.
+For example, FusionIQ, is a digital wealth management system.
+It was developed by Croyten LLC for IQvestment Holdings LLC.
+It is a white label solution for banks, credit unions, RIAs, broker-dealers and wealth managers.
 FusionIQ provides financial services with unique enterprise-grade functionality that combines business, technology, and compliance logic in every deployment.
 Through its self-directed Robo-advice features, the FusionIQ platform is designed to allow investors and advisors to track, trace and house all their investments in one place.

 What the Future Holds for Open Finance

-Currently, fintech companies only have access to the banking sector’s low-margin revenue streams, such as transactions and accounts.
-Open banking regulations have yet to incorporate banking products such as mortgages and investments.
-Moreover, the customer journey remains tedious, with multiple authentication steps, a back-and-forth between the open banking platforms and the customer’s bank’s website, and an extended customer consent window.
-However, it is safe to say that soon.
-The legislation will make it easier for fintech companies to find new revenue streams with reduced security protocols, which will ensure the exponential growth of the fintech industry.
+Currently, fintech companies only have access to the banking sector’s low-margin revenue streams.
+These include transactions and accounts.
+Open banking regulations have yet to incorporate banking products.
+For example, mortgages and investments still need to be incorporated.
+Moreover, the customer journey remains tedious.
+Multiple authentication steps, a back-and-forth between the open banking platforms and the customer’s bank’s website is required.
+Moreover, an extended customer consent window is needed.
+However, it is safe to say that soon the legislation will make it easier for fintech companies to find new revenue streams with reduced security protocols This will ensure the exponential growth of the fintech industry.